Salim Sdiri: Return to competition

 After months of rehabilitation and questioning, he decided to prepare himself to return to competition for the Beijing Olympics in early 2008.
-However, he did not qualify.
+However, he did not make the final round.

 On 12 June 2009, Sdiri beat the former French record holder for long jump, Kader Klouchi (8.30 m in 1998) with an 8.43 m jump.
 Sdiri was selected to compete in the World Championships in Berlin in August 2009.
 He finished 6th, with an 8.07 m jump.

 On 27 February 2012, in Paris-Bercy, Sdiri became the French champion in the indoor long jump by setting the best performance of the year worldwide with a jump of 8.24 m, just missing his French record by 3 centimetres.
 On 12 March 2012, he qualified for the finals in the long jump at the World Indoor Championships with a 7.94 m jump.
 He came second with an 8.01 m jump versus the 8.17 m jump of Fabrice Lapierre.